FreeBSD Server Hardening

 syslogd_flags="-ss" # Ensure syslogd doesn't bind to a network socket if remote logging is not enabled.

-icmp_log_redirect="YES" #ICMP Redirect messages can be used by attackers to lead you to their router or some other router.
+icmp_drop_redirect="YES" icmp_log_redirect="YES" #ICMP Redirect messages can be used by attackers to lead you to their router or some other router.
 Ignore those packets and log them.

 Kernel States